Are there ‘hidden costs’?

 Next we ask you to complete an initial online non-confidential application outlining your diagnostic.
 We have regular reviews as listed on our website.

 The form then goes to our review team who will compare your work against the literature and assess clinical need in order to make an initial assessment.
 At this stage we may suggest that you carry out additional work.

 If appropriate, we may commence feasibility work, e.g. assay evaluation.
 This would usually involve running your assay in our laboratories and assessing its performance with additional samples, alternative reagents or platforms.
 If feasibility work is successful, we agree terms of collaboration with you and your organisation and move to project launch.

-At this stage a project team is created with you and the Centre for Diagnostics Development (CDD).
-We would then agree a body of work (‘deliverables’), based on requirement specifications that would be deemed necessary to progress the diagnostic to a viable commercial prototype.
+At this stage, we set up a project team.
+We then agree a body of work (‘deliverables’), based on requirement specifications that would be deemed necessary to progress the diagnostic to a viable commercial prototype.